-(1) Effective management of public lands:
+(1) Effective management of public lands

-Public lands can be effectively managed in ways that reduce overflow of water, soil erosion, use of chemicals, etc. A lot of regulations (like erosion control laws) are in place, and people could be educated on watershed, conservation, and how to prevent NPSs of pollution in homes, offices, neighbourhoods, industries, etc.
+Public lands can be effectively managed in ways that reduce overflow of water, soil erosion, use of chemicals, etc. A lot of regulations (like erosion control laws) are in place, and people could be educated on watershed, conservation, and how to prevent NPSs of pollution in homes, offices, neighborhoods, industries, etc.

 Homes are the smallest units in any society.
 A lot of activities that occur in (or around) homes require the use of best management practices (BMPs) for control/reduction of pollutants that contribute to NPS pollution.
-Each house contributes pollutants which can accumulate and create a significant impact on a neighbourhood, city, state, nation, etc.
+Each house contributes pollutants which can accumulate and create a significant impact on a neighborhood, city, state, nation, etc.

 There are measures for pollution prevention that can be used to prevent NPS pollutants from littering around environments and mingling with storm water; such measures include: proper maintenance of sewerage systems; proper disposal of domestic animal waste; keeping food waste, cigarettes, etc., out of drainage systems so that clogging of can be prevented.

-(2) Use of on-site technology in prevention or reduction of NPS pollution:
+(2) Use of on-site technology in prevention or reduction of NPS pollution